-- 4.42 Energy/value recovery is used to describe those processes which either directly burn waste to recover energy value, including heat, or produce a floc which could be used as a fuel.
+4.43 Energy and value recovery is used to describe those processes which either directly burn waste to recover energy value, including heat, or produce a floc which could be used as a fuel.
 These processes must not be confused with recycling facilities which only recover value.
 There are a number of different technologies that involve some form of energy recovery from waste.
 Some of these are fairly well established; whilst others are new and further technologies continue to emerge.
-In addition to recovering energy from waste these processes often create other by-products from the waste, which have an intrinsic commercial value, or from which value can be recovered through further treatment.
-In general, however, they provide a sustainable energy source. - 4.43 Mechanical-biological treatment (MBT) involves recovering recyclable materials from waste, then treating the remainder to create a fuel.
-The organic element is extracted to be treated separately, for example by anaerobic digestion, or by composting. - 4.44 Mechanical heat treatment (autoclave) works like a pressure cooker, using high temperature steam to cook and sanitise the waste.
+In addition to recovering energy from waste these processes often create other byproducts from the waste, which have an intrinsic commercial value, or from which value can be recovered through further treatment.
+In general, however, they provide a sustainable energy source.

+- 4.44 Mechanical-biological treatment (MBT) involves recovering recyclable materials from waste, then treating the remainder to create a fuel.
+The organic element is extracted to be treated separately, for example by anaerobic digestion, or by composting. - 4.45 Mechanical heat treatment (autoclave) works like a pressure cooker, using high temperature steam to cook and sanitise the waste.
 Items such as glass and cans are cleaned by the process and can be easily sorted out for recycling.
-The remaining fibrous material can be used as a form of fuel or in building materials. - 4.45 Advanced thermal treatment is the general term for combustion of waste in a controlled environment.
+The remaining fibrous material can be used as a form of fuel or in building materials. - 4.46 Advanced thermal treatment is the general term for combustion of waste in a controlled environment.
 It includes the processes of gasification and pyrolysis.
 Gasification is the heating of waste with air, steam or oxygen to create a gas.
 The process also creates ash and tar.
 With pyrolysis waste is heated to a high temperature in the absence of oxygen.
-It produces combustible gases, a combustible char and a mixture of solids and liquid effluent.

-- 4.46 There are currently no major waste incinerators in the County.
+It produces combustible gases, a combustible char and a mixture of solids and liquid effluent. - 4.47 There are currently no major waste incinerators in the County.
 All clinical waste is taken for incineration outside of the County.
 Historically, it has tended to be local authority collected waste that is burnt in incinerators, however, increasingly more commercial and industrial (C&I) waste is managed in this manner.
 In achieving a sustainable waste management system, energy recovery will need to play a full and integrated part in local solutions.
 Where waste cannot be reused, recycled or composted, using it as a fuel incorporating combined heat and power (CHP) technology should be considered.
-CHP facilities use the hot water left over from producing electricity to provide heating to local communities or industries. - 4.47 Notwithstanding the desire to treat more waste through recovery, the recovery of energy from waste must be considered in the context of an integrated approach to waste management which encourages waste prevention, reuse and recycling.
+CHP facilities use the hot water left over from producing electricity to provide heating to local communities or industries. - 4.48 Notwithstanding the desire to treat more waste through recovery, the recovery of energy from waste must be considered in the context of an integrated approach to waste management which encourages waste prevention, reuse and recycling.
 Appropriately sited, designed and managed recovery facilities can help divert waste away from landfill, and may help the County manage more of its own hazardous waste.
+Furthermore, the technologies available for managing the recovery of waste are developing and new ways to recover waste should not be precluded from becoming established in Leicestershire.
+Such new or emerging recovery technologies will be expected to result in the more efficient and sustainable management of waste.

-Policy W7: Recovery Facilities
+Policy W7: Facilities for Energy and Value Recovery from Waste

-Planning permission will be granted for waste management facilities that would provide for the recovery of waste, provided that:
+Planning permission will be granted for waste management facilities that would provide for energy or value recovery from waste, provided that: